-Furthermore, for final semantic occupancy predictions, we propose a lightweight OCR based mask decoder that derives object contextual representations from sparse voxel features and restricts query interactions to this compact context, avoiding dense voxel-wise attention operations.
-A global OCR embedding is also maintained and updated via weighted accumulation, providing a global semantic prior with negligible overhead.
+Furthermore, for final semantic occupancy predictions, we propose a lightweight OCR-based mask decoder that derives object contextual representations from sparse voxel features and restricts query interactions to this compact context, avoiding dense voxel-wise attention operations.
+A global OCR embedding is also maintained and updated via exponential moving average accumulation, providing a global semantic prior with negligible overhead.

-In summary, the contributions of this work are three folds: \begin{itemize} \item We introduce a semantics and uncertainty guided LSS module to select informative image projections and incorporate an explicit distance encoding, producing a geometrically and semantically coherent sparse 3D representation with controllable active voxels. \item We design a cascade sparse completion network that enables efficient coarse-to-fine occupancy completion over sparse voxels via hyper-cross sparse convolution, generative upsampling and adaptive pruning. \item We propose a OCR based mask decoder to efficiently refine semantic occupancy prediction, which aggregate object context from sparse features, maintain global context and perform only query-context interactions, avoiding multi-scale and dense voxel-wise attention. \end{itemize}
+In summary, the contributions of this work are threefold: \begin{itemize} \item We introduce an explicit semantics and uncertainty guided LSS module to select informative image projections and incorporate an explicit distance encoding, producing a geometrically and semantically coherent sparse 3D representation with controllable active voxels. \item We design a cascade sparse completion network that enables efficient coarse-to-fine occupancy completion over sparse voxels via hyper-cross sparse convolution, generative upsampling and adaptive pruning. \item We propose an OCR-based mask decoder to efficiently refine semantic occupancy prediction, which aggregate object context from sparse volume features, maintain global context and perform only query-context interactions, avoiding multi-scale and dense voxel-wise attention. \end{itemize}